 You only get one chance to make a good impression.
 Always have this in mind, especially if you are thinking of making a promo video for your event.
 A good representation of your company and your work can do wonders for your business and bring you new clients and of course, attendees to your conference.
 Do you know how to make a killer promo video?
 If the answer is no, don’t despair.
 Keep on reading – we have the answers to all your questions.

 There are different types of promotional videos, but they all have the same goal – to promote.
 Companies use this type of video mainly to promote their business, products, or in some cases an event they organize.
 According to the Visual Teaching Alliance, 90% of the information sent to the brain is visual.
 Visuals can be processed 60,000 times faster than text, so it is understandable that it is better to use a video, than a simple text to promote your business.
 However, you need to focus on creating a high-quality video, one that will catch your audience’s attention and that it will be difficult to forget.

 Creativity is the key to a successful promo video – avoid templates and try not to copy another company’s videos.
 You have to be unique to be remembered.

 But, let’s not get ahead of ourselves, we will take a look at each element of the video closely.

 What Elements Should It Entail?

-Use your creativity to make a memorable video – your audience need to remember your brand after watching your video.
+Use your creativity to make a memorable video – your audience needs to remember your brand after watching your video.
 Be unique.
 Tell your story through the video and engage your viewers.

 Tips on Making a Killer Promo Video